johnrm174/model-railway-signalling/README.md

 A DCC model railway signalling application written in Python, enabling automated and interlocked layout signalling schemes to be designed and configured via the UI without the need to write any code.
 The application is primarily intended for the Raspberry Pi, but will also run on other platforms (albeit without some of the Raspberry-Pi specific interfacing functions).

+* Provides a full DCC Command station for your model railway layout:
+    * Control your locos via on-screen throttles or via your smartphone.
+    * Control all your DCC accessories intuitively via the on-screen schematic.
 * Enables signalling schematics to be easily created with route lines, points and signals:
     * Supports most types of UK colour light signals, semaphore signals, and ground signals.
     * Supports complex trackwork formations such as crossovers, slips and 3-way points.